dominiksalvet/gim/README.md

 gim uninstall <url>
 ```

 If you are in, then gim comes pretty handy.
-As you can see, all you need is a Git URL of a compatible project and gim will do the rest.
-And trust me, there are a lot of compatible projects thanks to standard approaches used in gim.
+All you need is a URL of a Git project and gim will do the rest.
+With respect to gim's flexibility, there are a lot of compatible projects around even without being adapted to gim at all.

 ---